heidiawhite/Astrodigenous/README.md

 # Astroindigenous
-A database structure for resources hosted on the Astroindigenous website
+A database structure for resources hosted on the Astrodigenous website